Chart Color Schemes

 Infrastructure

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified a single project likely impacting the area: Victoria to NSW Interconnector West (VNI West).
-Key projects include South West Renewable Energy Zone, EnergyConnect, and Regional Housing Fund (Victoria).
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified one major project likely affecting this region.
+Key projects include Victoria to NSW Interconnector West (VNI West), South West Renewable Energy Zone, EnergyConnect, and Regional Housing Fund (Victoria).

 Professional plan users can use the search below to filter and access additional projects.